 #7.
 Clean Out Your Email

 This may be over done, however, if you delete an email in Outlook express, it then goes to the deleted folder.
 Then you have to deleted it from there.
 Some programs then take that email to the recycle bin, where it has to be deleted again.
 I know it sounds crazy, but it does happen.
 Email archive backup is not just for business.
 Everyone should backup their important emails and not store unnecessary junk.
-You can ignore this step in the computer maintenance checklist, however like everything else, if you do it will eventually build up.
+You can ignore this step in the computer maintenance checklist, however like everything else, if you do it will eventually build up and cause havoc.

 #8.
 Have an External Drive To Backup Files